28 Days Later: Cast

 Additionally, Alex Palmer, Bindu De Stoppani, and Jukka Hiltunen portray the animal liberation activists, while David Schneider portrays a scientist at the laboratory.
 Christopher Dunne and Emma Hitching appear as Jim's parents.
 Toby Sedgwick plays an infected priest encountered by Jim.

-On the DVD commentary, Boyle explains that with the aim of preserving the suspension of disbelief, relatively unknown actors were cast in the film.
-Cillian Murphy had starred primarily in small independent films, while Naomie Harris had acted on British television as a child, and Megan Burns had only one previous film credit.
-However, Christopher Eccleston and Brendan Gleeson were well-known character actors.

 Production

 Development

-Early influences on Garland included the George Romero films Night of the Living Dead (1968) and Dawn of the Dead (1978), which he loved as a child but said that he had largely forgotten about the zombie genre until he played the video game Resident Evil (1996), which reminded him how much he loved zombies after "having not really encountered zombies for quite a while".
+Early influences on writer Alex Garland included the George A. Romero films Night of the Living Dead (1968) and Dawn of the Dead (1978), which he loved as a child.
+Garland claimed to have largely forgotten about the zombie genre until he played the video game Resident Evil (1996), which reminded him how much he loved zombies after "having not really encountered zombies for quite a while".
+Director Danny Boyle liked Garland's screenplay for a proposed zombie film, having directed the 2000 film adaptation of Garland's 1996 novel The Beach.

+Rather than portraying zombies as supernatural beings, the film's rage virus was conceived as a biological contagion.
+Boyle and Garland intended the virus to amplify an inherent aspect of human nature—psychological aggression—depicting rage as an uncontrollable viral force intrinsic to humanity rather than merely a physical infection.
+This was designed to serve as a metaphor for contemporary social rage, including road rage, air rage, and other everyday aggressive behaviors.
+Additional influence was drawn from contemporary cases in the United Kingdom of mad cow disease and foot-and-mouth disease.

+Producer Andrew Macdonald had access to funding from the National Lottery, and pitched it to Universal Pictures, who declined to support it.
+Budget constraints proved to be an issue, with Christopher Eccleston having to take an emergency pay cut.
+In June 2001, it was reported that Fox Searchlight Pictures had picked up for co-financing as well as worldwide distribution.

-On the DVD commentary, Boyle and Garland frequently call it a post-apocalyptic and horror film, commenting on scenes that were quotation of George A. Romero's Dead trilogy.
+On the DVD commentary, Boyle and Garland frequently call the film post-apocalyptic and a horror film, commenting on scenes that quote from Romero's Dead trilogy.
 During the initial marketing of the film, Boyle tried to distance the film from such labels.
-Boyle identified John Wyndham's The Day of the Triffids as Garland's original inspiration for the story.
+Boyle identified John Wyndham's 1951 novel The Day of the Triffids as Garland's original inspiration for the story.

-Five months after the film was released in Europe, video game publisher NovaLogic hosted a graffiti competition in a cross-promotion with the game Devastation.
-The connection was mainly due to the similar theme of a devastated world.
-The prizes consisted of signed screenplays and posters along with DVDs.
+Five months after the film was released in Europe, video game publisher NovaLogic hosted a graffiti competition in a cross-promotion with the game Devastation (2003).
+The connection was owed mainly to the similar theme of a devastated world.
+The prizes consisted of signed screenplay copies and posters along with DVDs.
+For the Infected, Boyle took inspiration from real-life diseases, particularly Ebola, with aspects of rabies.